-Learners will be made aware of the following during their induction into the behaviour culture:
+Learners will be made aware of the following during their induction into the school behaviour culture:

-- The expected standard of behaviour they should be displaying at school. - That they have a duty to follow the behaviour policy. - The school's key rules and routines. - The rewards they can earn for meeting the behaviour standard, and the consequences they will face if they don't meet the standard (where possible these will be natural consequences based on restoration). - The pastoral support that is available to them to help them meet the behavioural standards.
+- The behaviour expectations that they should be working towards in the school. - They school rules and routines. - The rewards they earn for meeting the expected behaviour standards and possible sanctions if they repeatedly do not meet them. - The pastoral support available to them to help them meet behaviour expectations. - Their responsibility in working towards the school's behaviour expectations.